LiamEdwards931/Terminal-games/README.md

 ### Option 2

 If the user selections option 2.
-Battleships Main Game they come to the main battleships game where the ships are hidden
+Battleships Main Game they come to the exact same battleships game as option 1 except the ships are hidden as intented to play

 ### Guess input